About Back-Scattering Interferometry technology

 The Back-Scattering Interferometer

 The Back-Scattering Interferometer is elegantly simple.
 The BSI device consists of a light source (HeNe laser), an object (the microchip), and a detector (CCD Array).
 At the heart of the system is the microchip.
 The microchip receives coherent light from a HeNe laser.
 Light impinges upon a channel.
 As light passes into the channel, combinations of reflection and refraction at the air-chip interfaces (front and back) as well as fluid-chip interfaces creates constructive and destructive interference fringe patterns in the back-scattered direction.
 These fringes are collected by a mirror and directed to strike a video camera (CCD array) that images the fringes as shown in Figure 1.
-Before light exits the chip, it reflects many, many times within the fluidic channel.
-As such, the channel functions as a resonance cavity, increasing the effective path-length of the measurement to millimeter scale.
-It is this resonance which provides BSI with its unrivaled label-free sensitivity.
 When molecules combine, the resultant complex causes a constitutive change in molecular mean polarizability that is measured in the detection zone as a phase shift in many of the frequencies that comprise the interference pattern.
 Monitoring the change in phase as a function of ligand concentration allows equilibrium Kd measurements to be performed on the BSI instrument even in complex biological or chemical matrices.

 BSI Signal Processing